neurobagel/documentation/docs/maintaining.md

     docker compose --profile full_stack up -d
     ```

-Here are some common scenarios where you might need to update the data in your graph:
+Here are some other common scenarios where you might need to update the data in your graph:

 ### Following a change in my _dataset_